leandromineti/ml-knowledge-graph/README.md

 ![](cover.png)

-Besides enumerating the topics related to Machine Learning and Statistical Modeling, I am currently building an [interactive graph](https://leandromineti.github.io/ml-knowledge-graph/) to illustrate its relations.
-At the end of the page you can find a list of **free** online resources covering the subjects and a FAQ.
+Machine learning emerges from the intersection of many fields of study.
+Important concepts in these fields are related in many ways.
+The aim with this graph is to highlight the conections between these concepts and, hopefully, help us navigate this complex idea space.

+The concepts were classified in 7 categories:

+- Mathematics
+- Statistics
+- Information Theory
+- Machine Learning
+- Optimization
+- Computer Science
+- Artificial Intelligence

+A category called "Other" was added to list important related research areas.
+Some concepts lie on the intersection of fields and are hard to classify.
+An effort was made to put them where they used more frequently.
+Besides the [interactive graph](https://leandromineti.github.io/ml-knowledge-graph/), this contains a list repository of those concepts organized as a syllabus and indicates some **free** online resources covering the subjects.

 ## Curriculum